pjjw/bazel-example-golang/README.md

 2. Using git submodules to import the repository source, and using those paths.
 This accounts for the `//submodule:bare` and `//submodule:remote` targets.

+3. Using the VENDOR extension introduced in go1.6.